JayKowski/Recipocket/README.md

 This instance will be running at the **port 3000** in your local host. it requires no other configuration and is usable just by running the npm start command.

+### Testing
+After finishing the above cloning process, move to the terminal and run the following command.
+Make sure that you're still in the project directory.

+> ```npm run test```

+After running the above command, the successful test results will show in green on the terminal.
+Please note that all tests that currently exist in the project run properly and pass.

 ## Technologies